bestbat/Homura/Tweaks.md

 # Use more than 60hz!

-Some games are locked to 60hz in fullscreen, this may cause image tearing or even poor performance, to workaround that lock use fullscrene-windowed or windowed.
+Some games are locked to 60hz in fullscreen, this may cause image tearing or even poor performance, to workaround that lock use fullscreen-windowed or windowed.
 Btw you can see if your default Hz gets changed if you go ingame and the screen is longer black and usually.

 # I want to use Directx 9/10/11 only!